prembhaskal/code_practice/code_pratice_ws/acnex/ReadMe.txt

  TEST for null names and values.

+ CREATING TREE Structure:
+ use Stacks to create the tree structure.

  Program should be robust enough to handle changes. changes : data format.
            other tree format.